ont-app/cedict/README.md

 ## Installation

-The translated turtle file can be downloaded directly from [data/cedict_1_0_ts_utf-8_mdbg.ttl.gz](https://github.com/ont-app/cedict/blob/master/data/cedict_1_0_ts_utf-8_mdbg.ttl.gz).
+Normally there's nothing to build.
+The turtle file can be downloaded directly from [data/cedict_1_0_ts_utf-8_mdbg.ttl.gz](https://github.com/ont-app/cedict/blob/master/data/cedict_1_0_ts_utf-8_mdbg.ttl.gz).

-To regenerate the file:
+On the off chance you want to regenerate the file:

 * Clone this repo
 * [Install leiningen](https://leiningen.org/#install)